 83.2.
 The Project budget breakdown by the Applicant and partner(s) if the Project is implemented jointly with a partner(s);

 83.3.
-A Declaration on the Status of a Small or Medium-Sized Business Entity filled in by the Applicant and/or the partner(s) if the Project is implemented in cooperation with the partner(s); the form of the declaration was approved by Order No 4-119 of the Minister of Economy of the Republic of Lithuania of 26 March 2008 “On the Approval of the Description of the Procedure for the Declaration on the Status of a Small and Medium-Sized Business Entity and the Form of the Declaration of the Status of Small and Medium-Sized Business Entity” (the Applicant and a partner(s), if the Project is implemented with a partner(s), shall be entitled to submit a free format declaration if they are classified as Large Enterprises);
+A Declaration on the Status of a Small or Medium-Sized Business Entity filled in by the Applicant and/or the partner(s) if the Project is implemented in cooperation with the partner(s); the form of the declaration was approved by Order No 4-119 of the Minister of Economy of the Republic of Lithuania of 26 March 2008 “On the Approval of the Description of the Procedure for the Declaration on the Status of a Small and Medium-Sized Business Entity and the Form of the Declaration of the Status of Small and Medium-Sized Business Entity’ (the Applicant and a partner(s), if the Project is implemented with a partner(s), shall be entitled to submit a free format declaration if they are classified as Large Enterprises);

-83.4. information about the received state aid, other sources of financing and the data required to assess the compliance of the Project with the conditions of financing according to the provisions of the Description No 2 of the Conditions of Funding of SmartInvest LT+ Projects under Measure No 01.2.1-LVPA-K-823 of Priority Axis 1 “Strengthening Research and Development and Innovation” of the Operational Programme for the European Union Funds’ Investments in 2014–2020 and the Project selection criteria (Annex 5 to the Description);
+83.4. information about the received state aid, other sources of financing and the data required to assess the compliance of the Project with the conditions of financing according to the provisions of the Description No 2 of the Conditions of Funding of SmartInvest LT+ Projects under Measure No 01.2.1-LVPA-K-823 of Priority Axis 1 ‘Strengthening Research and Development and Innovation’ of the Operational Programme for the European Union Funds’ Investments in 2014–2020 and the Project selection criteria (Annex 5 to the Description);

 83.5.
 Documents substantiating the reasonableness of the budget of the Project (commercial proposals, references to market prices, etc.).
 Information may be provided in the Lithuanian and/or English languages.